neekolis/download-zero/README.md

 # DownloadZero

-**DownloadZero** is a tiny, powerful utility that automatically sorts your Downloads folder on Windows.
+**DownloadZero** is a tiny, customizable utility that automatically sorts your Downloads folder on Windows.
 It sits in your system tray and organizes files into subfolders based on your rules.

 ## Features
 - **Automatic Sorting**: Files are sorted instantly when they arrive in Downloads.